d-moos/MLJourney/lesson_12_complete_agent.md

 Even with the right algorithm, **bad hyperparameters can completely kill learning**.
 Hyperparameter tuning is the process of systematically searching this space.

-Some of the most important hyperparameters:
+Some of the most important hyperparameters control **how quickly and smoothly** your agent learns.

-- **Learning rate:** often in the range `1e-5` to `1e-3` for deep RL.
-  - Too high → noisy, unstable updates, divergence.
-  - Too low → very slow learning or getting stuck in poor local optima.
-- **Batch size:** typically `32` to `256` for many algorithms.
-  - Small batches: more noise, faster updates, better exploration.
-  - Large batches: smoother gradients but higher memory and slower iterations.
-- **Network architecture:** depth and width control capacity.
-  - Too small → underfitting complex environments.
-  - Too large → slower training, risk of overfitting or instability.
-- **Exploration parameters:** ε in ε-greedy, entropy bonus in PPO.
-  - Too little exploration: agent exploits early, gets stuck.
-  - Too much: agent keeps trying random actions, never settles.
-- **Discount factor γ:** usually in `[0.95, 0.999]`.
-  - Lower γ: focuses on short-term rewards; easier credit assignment but may ignore long-horizon strategies.
-  - Higher γ: values long-term reward but can increase variance and instability.

-**Tuning strategies:**

-- **Grid search:** try all combinations from a small set of values.
-  - Simple but becomes expensive in high dimensions.
-- **Random search:** sample hyperparameters from distributions.
-  - Often more efficient than grid search for the same budget.
-- **Population-based training (PBT):** maintain a population of agents, periodically clone and mutate the best ones.
-- **Bayesian / automated tuning (e.g., Optuna):** model the relationship between hyperparameters and performance to pick promising new trials.

-Regardless of strategy:

-- Log **everything** (config + results).
-- Change only a **few hyperparameters at a time** when debugging.
-- Start with **known-good defaults** from libraries like Stable-Baselines3 when possible.
+The **learning rate** determines the size of each gradient step and is often in the range `1e-5` to `1e-3` for deep RL.
+If the learning rate is **too high**, updates become very noisy and the parameters can oscillate or even diverge, with losses shooting to infinity or becoming `NaN`.
+If it is **too low**, learning becomes very slow and the optimizer may get stuck in a poor local optimum because each step is too small to escape.

+The **batch size** (how many transitions you use per gradient step) is typically between `32` and `256` for many algorithms. **Small batches** give more noisy gradient estimates but allow more frequent updates for the same amount of data, which can help exploration and responsiveness. **Large batches** produce smoother, more stable gradients but require more memory and make each training iteration slower.

+Your **network architecture** (depth and width) controls the model's capacity.
+If the network is **too small**, it may underfit complex environments and fail to represent useful value or policy functions.
+If it is **too large**, training becomes slower and the model may overfit or become harder to stabilize, especially in RL where the data distribution is non-stationary.

+The **exploration parameters** (like ε in ε-greedy for DQN or the entropy bonus coefficient in PPO) govern the trade-off between trying new actions and exploiting what the agent already believes is best.
+With **too little exploration**, the agent may quickly exploit a suboptimal strategy it discovered early and then get stuck there.
+With **too much** exploration, the agent keeps taking random actions and may never settle on a good policy.

+Finally, the **discount factor** γ, usually in `[0.95, 0.999]`, controls how much the agent values long-term rewards relative to immediate ones.
+A **lower γ** places more weight on short-term rewards, which simplifies credit assignment but may cause the agent to ignore strategies that only pay off far in the future.
+A **higher γ** makes the agent care more about long-term outcomes, but it can also increase the variance of returns and make training less stable.

+There are several common **tuning strategies**.
+In a basic **grid search**, you choose a small set of candidate values for each hyperparameter and try all combinations.
+This is simple to implement but becomes very expensive as you add more parameters or more candidate values.
+A **random search** instead samples hyperparameters from chosen distributions; for the same number of trials this often explores the space more effectively than a grid.

+More advanced strategies include **population-based training (PBT)**, where you maintain a population of agents, periodically copy weights from the best-performing ones, and randomly mutate their hyperparameters.
+Over time this evolves both weights and hyperparameters. **Bayesian or automated tuning** libraries (such as Optuna) try to model the relationship between hyperparameters and performance so that each new trial is chosen in a promising region of the space rather than at random.

+Regardless of which strategy you use, some best practices always apply.
+You should log **everything** (both the configuration and resulting metrics) so that you can later analyze what worked and reproduce good runs.
+When debugging, try to change only a **small number of hyperparameters at a time**, so you can attribute any improvement or regression to a specific change.
+And whenever possible, **start from known-good defaults** taken from stable baselines or published implementations, then adapt them to your game instead of tuning from scratch.

 ### Training Stability

 Deep RL is notorious for being unstable.
-Here are common failure modes and how to interpret them:
+It helps to recognize common failure modes and know how to respond to them.

-- **Exploding / vanishing gradients**
-  - Symptoms: loss becomes `NaN` or extremely large; network weights blow up.
-  - Mitigations:
-    - **Gradient clipping** (e.g., clip global norm to 0.5 or 1.0).
-    - Careful initialization and normalization of inputs.
-    - Use stable architectures and optimizers (e.g., PPO with Adam).

-- **Reward instability**
-  - Symptoms: average return jumps wildly between runs; training is hard to compare.
-  - Mitigations:
-    - **Reward normalization** or clipping (e.g., clip to [-10, 10]).
-    - Design rewards with similar magnitudes across events.

-- **Catastrophic forgetting**
-  - Symptoms: agent learns a new skill but forgets older ones (e.g., can score but no longer defends).
-  - Mitigations:
-    - Mix in **old experiences** in the replay buffer (not just most recent).
-    - Use curricula and evaluation tasks that cover the full skill set.

-- **Non-stationarity** (environment or opponents changing over time)
-  - Symptoms: performance improves for a while, then suddenly collapses.
-  - Mitigations:
-    - Use **target networks** and slowly-updated value estimates.
-    - In self-play, maintain a **diverse pool of opponents** instead of just the latest model.
+One frequent issue is **exploding or vanishing gradients**.
+When gradients explode, you may see the loss become extremely large or `NaN`, and the network weights can blow up to huge values.
+Vanishing gradients, on the other hand, make learning grind to a halt because updates become effectively zero.
+To mitigate these problems you can apply **gradient clipping** (for example, clipping the global norm to 0.5 or 1.0), use careful initialization and input normalization so activations stay in reasonable ranges, and prefer empirically stable architectures and optimizers (such as PPO with Adam and appropriate learning rates).

+Another problem is **reward instability**, where the average episode return jumps wildly between runs or even within the same run, making it hard to compare different experiments.
+A common fix is to apply **reward normalization or clipping** (for example, clipping individual rewards to a range like `[-10, 10]`) and to design reward terms so that they have roughly similar magnitudes across different types of events.

+You may also encounter **catastrophic forgetting**, where the agent learns a new skill but seems to forget older ones (for example, it learns to score but no longer defends).
+This is especially common when the data distribution shifts over time.
+To reduce forgetting, you can mix in **older experiences** in the replay buffer instead of training only on the most recent transitions, and you can design curricula and evaluation tasks that regularly exercise the full set of desired skills.

+Finally, **non-stationarity** can arise when the environment or opponents change over time, as often happens in self-play.
+Performance may improve for a while and then suddenly collapse when the opponent changes.
+Techniques like **target networks** and slowly-updated value estimates can make learning more robust.
+In self-play settings it also helps to maintain a **diverse pool of opponents** rather than always training against the very latest model.

-Regular **checkpoints** are essential: save models frequently so you can roll back if a run collapses, compare different hyperparameter settings, and analyze what went wrong.
+Throughout training, regular **checkpoints** are essential: save models frequently so you can roll back if a run collapses, compare different hyperparameter settings, and analyze what went wrong without having to retrain from scratch.

 ## 💻 Practical Implementation